 "AND NONE OF THIS WINTER RESIDENCE OR SUMMER RESIDENCE NONSENSE!
 WE HELD PONIES ALL THROUGH THE YEAR!
 AND IT MADE FORTRESSES OF US!"

 - King in the Mountain: The Bullwaldas of Bovaland and their most trusted housecarls are interred after death in an enchanted cairn, so that on Bovalands hour of greatest need the current monarch could awaken their remains to defend the nation.

-- Mix-and-Match Critters: A literal example: when Discord brought the parliament of the multi-species nation of Gazellen to the cage where hes keeping the other sovereigns, he swapped around the various members body parts, with results like a hornless antelope with the legs of a warthog and the wings of a griffon, or a giraffe finding her head and neck swaying atop the body of a diamond jackal.
+- Mix-and-Match Critters: A literal example: when Discord brings the parliament of the multi-species nation of Gazellen to the cage where he's keeping the other world leaders, he swaps around the various members' body parts with results like a hornless antelope with the legs of a warthog and the wings of a griffon or a giraffe finding her head and neck swaying atop the body of a diamond jackal.

 - Naïve Newcomer: Bullwalda Greenhorn, having just recently ascended to the throne, has very little experience in the way the council works or in dealing with any sort of government outside of a traditional monarchy, and it shows.
 Viceroy Simoom of Saddle Arabia brings the naiveté to a whole new level.
 Finally, theres Shahanshah Sailears of Pachydermia, whos still a child and doesnt yet fully grasp the finer points of politics and national rivalry.

-- When faced with Discords return, Burro Delver only realizes how serious the matter is when he realizes that Celestia is worried.Celestia was worried.
+- When faced with Discord's return, Burro Delver only realizes how serious the matter is when he realizes that the normally calm and unflappable Celestia is visibly worried.Celestia was worried.